Alawites

 Surveys suggest Alawites represent an important portion of the Syrian population and are a significant minority in the Hatay Province of Turkey and northern Lebanon.
-There is also a population living in the village of Ghajar in the Golan Heights.
-Alawites form the dominant religious group on the Syrian coast and towns near the coast, which are also inhabited by Sunnis, Christians, and Ismailis.
-They are often confused with the Alevis, a distinct religious sect in Turkey.
+There is also a population living in the village of Ghajar in the Golan Heights, where there had been two other Alawite villages (Ayn Fit and Za'ura) before the Six-Day War.
+The Alawites form the dominant religious group on the Syrian coast and towns near the coast, which are also inhabited by Sunnis, Christians, and Ismailis.
+They are often confused with the Alevis, a religious group in Turkey that shares certain similarities with the Alawites but has key differences.

-Alawites identify as a separate ethnoreligious group.
-The Quran is only one of their holy books and texts, and their interpretation thereof has very little in common with the Shia Muslim interpretation but is in accordance with the early Batiniyya and other ghulat sects.
-Alawite theology and rituals break from mainstream Shia Islam in several important ways.
-For one, the Alawites drink wine as Ali's transubstantiated essence in their rituals; while other Muslims generally abstain from alcohol, Alawites are encouraged to drink socially in moderation.
-Finally, some of them believe in reincarnation, but it is not essential in their doctrine.
-Moreover, Alawite clergy and scholarship insist that their religion is also theologically distinct from Shi'ism.
+The Quran is one of their holy books, but its interpretation differs significantly from Shia Muslim interpretations and aligns with early Batiniyya and other ghulat sects.
+Alawite theology and rituals differ sharply from Shia Islam in several important ways.
+For instance, various Alawite rituals involve the drinking of wine and the sect does not prohibit the consumption of alcohol for its adherents.
+As a creed that teaches the symbolic/esoteric reading of Qur'anic verses, Alawite theology is based on the belief in reincarnation and views Ali as a divine incarnation of God.
+Moreover, Alawite clergy and scholarships insist that their religion is theologically distinct from Shi'ism.
 Alawites have historically kept their beliefs secret from outsiders and non-initiated Alawites, so rumours about them have arisen.
 Arabic accounts of their beliefs tend to be partisan (either positively or negatively).
 However, since the early 2000s, Western scholarship on the Alawite religion has made significant advances.
-At the core of Alawite creed is the belief in a divine Trinity, comprising three aspects of the one God.
+At the core of the Alawite creed is the belief in a divine Trinity, comprising three aspects of the one God.
 The aspects of the Trinity are Mana (meaning), Ism (Name) and Bab (Door).
-Alawi beliefs hold that these emanations underwent re-incarnation cyclically seven times in human form throughout history.
-According to Alawites, the seventh incarnation of the triad consists of Ali, Muhammad and Salman al-Farisi.
+Alawite beliefs hold that these emanations underwent re-incarnation cyclically seven times in human form throughout history.
+According to Alawites, the seventh incarnation of the trinity consists of Ali ibn Abi Talib (Muhammad's cousin and son-in-law), Muhammad himself, and Salman al-Farisi, a Persian companion of Muhammad.